Dodgers vs. Mets Player Props Betting Odds

-Player prop bet odds for Mookie Betts, Francisco Lindor and others are available when the Los Angeles Dodgers visit the New York Mets at Citi Field on Friday (first pitch at 7:10 PM ET).
+Player prop bet options for Francisco Lindor, Mookie Betts and others are listed when the New York Mets host the Los Angeles Dodgers at Citi Field on Saturday (at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!